psifertex/continuity-camera-mount/README.md

 ### iMac Pro

 This design is contoured to fit well on the back of an iMac Pro.
-It may work with other iMacs but is unlikely to work on the new Apple Silicon iMaps (perhaps the MacBook design one will work?)
+It may work with other iMacs but is unlikely to work on the new Apple Silicon iMac's (perhaps the MacBook design one will work?)

 * [3mf (for printing)](Models/iMac%20Pro%20Continuity%20Camera%20Mount.3mf)
 * [Shapr3D (original model)](Models/iMac%20Pro%20Continuity%20Camera%20Mount.shapr):